drbaskin/drbaskin.github.io/teaching.markdown

 permalink: /teaching/
 ---

-In Fall 2025, I will teach MATH 460 (Tensors and general relativity) and MATH 663 (Topics in semiclassical analysis).
+In Fall 2025, I am teaching MATH 460 (Tensors and general relativity) and MATH 663 (Topics in semiclassical analysis).

-Graduate student writing groups will return in the fall.
+Graduate student writing groups will return beginning September 2.

 In the past I have taught the following courses at Texas A&amp;M:
 * Math 151H (Engineering Calculus I, Honors, Fall 2018)</li>